 When (and how) you use retinol and hyaluronic acid in your skincare routine should be dictated by your skin type and concerns, as well as the type of products you’re using.
 Generally speaking, products should be applied in order of consistency, from thinnest to thickest (that way, everything can absorb as intended).

 Keep in mind that no matter which application method you choose, it’s important to follow with moisturizer.
 “Moisturizing over retinoids—or mixing them with a moisturizer—often helps in the first few weeks of use when your skin is getting acclimated to it,” says Dr. Gilbert.
+If you’d prefer to streamline your routine, consider picking up a moisturizer formulated with retinol, such as the L’Oréal Paris RevitaLift Pressed Night Moisturizer with Retinol + Niacinamide.
+The gentle formula provides deep hydration and helps improve the appearance of skin tone and texture over time.

 Editor’s note: Hyaluronic acid and retinol are included in many different types of products, including facial moisturizers, serums, and eye creams.
 Every product comes with its own set of instructions, so it’s important to refer to the product packaging first and foremost.
 When in doubt, seek the advice of your doctor or dermatologist.